 Concurrent Presentations & Workshops

 We’re excited to announce that Dr. Karen Oberhauser, Director of the UW-Madison Arboretum will be our keynote speaker.
 In addition to being a world-renowned expert on the monarch butterfly, Dr. Oberhauser is the founder and director of the Monarch Larva Monitoring Project, a national citizen science effort with many volunteers right here in Wisconsin.
 She has also developed and led numerous programs that help educators use citizen science in classrooms and nonformal learning environments.

 The conference features 34 talks from researchers, project leaders, volunteers, nature center staff and educators.
 Each talk will be 15 minutes total (a 12-minute presentation followed by 3 minutes for questions and answers).
-See the complete list of talk titles and abstracts.

 One-hour workshops will be offered on both Friday and Saturday.
 These provide attendees with a chance for more in-depth training.
 No pre-registration is required beyond basic conference registration.
 View summaries of the workshops listed below: